By Italy specialist Laura

 In Modica, chocolate is a local delicacy.
-Cioccolato di Modica is acknowledged and protected by the Italian government and labeled as PAT (prodotto agroalimentare tradizionale).
+Cioccolato di Modica is acknowledged and protected by the Italian government and labelled as PAT (prodotto agroalimentare tradizionale).
 Derived from original Aztec xocoatl, this chocolate boasts a distinctly gritty texture and is usually very intense, with little to no sugar.
 The confectioners do often add chilies, providing an unexpected kick.

 Sicily’s Greek and Roman sites